Kizomba & History 2.0

 Passada to Kizomba

 Orginally Kizomba was infact known as Passada.
-The name change from Passada to Kizomba happened in Portugal where this dance style was popularised.
+The name change from Passada to Kizomba happened in Portugal where this dance style was popularised by festival & events.
 There were many Angolans in the Passada dance community too which sparked the change, it was also fuelled by a number of original Kizomba teachers as below. (kizomba/quizomba/izomba), translated from kimbundo it means “party”, describing both the event and the place where people would gather to dance and celebrate.
 So the name Kizomba was much more fitting & catchier, soon everyone was calling it Kizomba - which in turn also helped its popularity.

 The 7 Original Kizomba Teachers